flaviut/Honeywell-HPAx00-ESPHome/README.md

 ![demo](docs/demo.mp4)

 Designed to be compatible with HPA200.
 I expect it to also be compatible with the HPA300 and HPA100.

+It *is not* compatible with [the HPA300CV2](https://github.com/flaviut/Honeywell-HPAx00-ESPHome/issues/1), or likely any "V2" designs.
+I suggest checking compatibility by disassembling your unit and confirming the control panel looks similar and is 205mm between the two furthest apart touch button pads.

 The specific design you see in this repo now has not been tested, but is a product of correcting errors in the version I'm currently using in my unit.